talks-and-stuff/openshift-beginners-workshop/lesson-1-intro-to-k8s/README.md

 Welcome to the first lesson of the Red Hat Czech's OpenShift course for beginners.

+* Let's introduce ourselves: teachers and organizers.
+  * Please mute your microphone by default.
+  * Ask questions as needed: "Raise hand" button works great for that.
+  * Click that button now if you want to introduce yourself :)

 ## What will you learn on the course?